-Update for April, 2019: Myanmar started allowing foreign real estate ownership in 2016 since this article was originally published.
-Yet the nation’s economic and political conditions are not currently positive.
-You should consider holding off on investing in Myanmar property for now.
+Update for November, 2021: Myanmar started allowing foreign real estate ownership in 2016 since this article was originally published.
+Yet the nation’s economic and political conditions aren’t currently positive.
+You should consider holding off on investing in Myanmar property.

 Emerging Asia can be a very tough place to own real estate as a foreign national.
 For example, the Philippines constitution bans all non-Filipinos from owning land.
 Meanwhile, non-citizens in Sri Lanka and Singapore pay more tax when they own property.

 However, there are signs this might change soon.
 2015 saw the official start of all countries in the Association of Southeast Asian Nations (ASEAN) merging to form a single market.

 Establishing the ASEAN Economic Community, or AEC, is expected to boost foreign investment in the Philippines and other untapped markets across the region.
 As a result, that will pressure lawmakers to amend ownership restrictions.

 Foreign ownership laws will come into focus elsewhere in Asia.
 Debate continues in Indonesia and Myanmar about opening up the countries’ property sectors to international investors.